DreadedLama/Simple-Dialer/README.md

 Supported Speed dialing makes calling your favorite contacts with this true phone a breeze.

 It comes with material design and dark theme by default, provides great user experience for easy usage.
-The lack of internet access gives you more privacy, security and stability than other apps.
+###### It uses internet only when using truecaller api to fetch caller details.
+Use of truecaller to fetch details is completely optional.
+App works perfectly well without internet too.

 Contains no ads or unnecessary permissions.
 It is fully opensource, provides customizable colors.